Hi, my name is

 • Level 3 Support for Gravitee Customers, example : design and provisioning of a VPN Gateway between Azure and Google GCP

-Devops Engineer - Cresh
+Cloud Engineer - Cresh

-• Devops stack : Pulumi, Helm, Docker, Kubernetes, AWS EKS, Gravitee API Gateway.
+• Tech stack : Pulumi, Helm, Docker, Kubernetes, AWS EKS, Gravitee API Gateway.
+NodeJS, TypeScript, bash / sh shell.

-At https://cresh.eu, a small french Startup, I worked on designing and implementing the entire Cloud Infrastruture, 100 % Kubernetes based : Cresh offer is a SAS Offer, an innovative b2b payment solution.
+At https://cresh.eu, a small french Startup, I worked on designing and implementing the entire Cloud Infrastructure, 100 % Kubernetes based.
 AWS EKS, Helm deployment of dev’s work, Gravitee API Gateway. https://gravitee.io founders heard of me because of the work I did there at cresh.
 Small Startup when I helped them, I was at the time the only devops engineer, and massively used Pulumi, Packer and Terraform.
 Having major architecture and technical points of disagreement with the CTO, we together agreed to end our collaboration.

-• Devops SME / Cloud Architect, full infrastructure design
+• Cloud Engineer, full infrastructure design

 • Kubernetes SME